 Italy is located in the Central European Time Zone.
 European Summer Time is used between the end of March and the end of October, meaning clocks are moved forward an hour during that period.

 A cover fee called coperto is added to restaurant checks.
 Nevertheless, it is common to leave a few extra euros as a tip, depending on the service.
 Always request a receipt (ricevuta fiscale) after paying for a meal.

 Most public phones require telephone cards, which can be purchased at tabacci shops.
 The perforated corner of the card must be torn off before use.

 USA/Canada: 011 39 + phone number

-Long distances are measured in kilometres in Italy.
-A kilometre equals about 2/3 mile.
+Long distances are measured in kilometers in Italy.
+A kilometer equals about 2/3 mile.

 Weights are measured in kilos.
 One kilo equals 2.20 pounds.